 This recipe uses less tahini because the olives contain fat and cuts down on the spices so that the olives carry the flavor.
 If you like olives as much as we do, you’ll love this hummus!

 Want More Hummus?

 I have about 20 hummus recipes and recipes that use hummus.
-Find them all here!
+Here are some favorites: